Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

 The GMIO instantiation `gmioIn` represents the DDR memory space to be read by the AI Engine and `gmioOut` represents the DDR memory space to be written by the AI Engine.
 The creator specifies the logical name of the GMIO, burst length (that can be 64, 128, or 256 bytes) of the memory-mapped AXI4 transaction, and the required bandwidth in MB/s (here 1000 MB/s).

 Inside the main function of `aie/graph.cpp`, two 256-element int32 arrays (1024 bytes) are allocated by `GMIO::malloc`.
 The `dinArray` points to the memory space to be read by the AI Engine and the `doutArray` points to the memory space to be written by the AI Engine.
-In Linux, the vitual address passed to `GMIO::gm2aie_nb`, `GMIO::aie2gm_nb`, `GMIO::gm2aie`, and `GMIO::aie2gm` must be allocated by `GMIO::malloc`.
+In Linux, the virtual address passed to `GMIO::gm2aie_nb`, `GMIO::aie2gm_nb`, `GMIO::gm2aie`, and `GMIO::aie2gm` must be allocated by `GMIO::malloc`.
 After the input data is allocated, it can be initialized.

     int32* dinArray=(int32*)GMIO::malloc(BLOCK_SIZE_in_Bytes);
     int32* doutArray=(int32*)GMIO::malloc(BLOCK_SIZE_in_Bytes);